 This actually brings us to another point.

 5) Updates for VorpX are done regularly.
 These updates are not just some bug fixes that occur from time to time.
 Most updates that you’ll get, will give you games that were released recently, as well as additional features with more customization and immersion.
-If you don’t believe me, here is what kind of vorpX update we witnessed few months ago:
+If you don’t believe me, here is what kind of vorpX update we witnessed a few months ago:

 Added support for Direct Driver Mode, Asynchronous Rendering, Windows 8/10 vorpX Desktop App, Support for arbitrary resolutions, Crystal Image, Super smooth Virtual Cinema Mode, Enhanced D3D11 Geometry renderer, Basic OpenGL support, VR video player mode, Z-Buffer 3D enhancements, Better gamepad handling, Full Mirror Window support, New Games and Optimizer Profiles

-6) VR video player mode feature, for example, has been added only few months ago, and it works flawlessly.
+6) VR video player mode feature, for example, has been added only a few months ago, and it works flawlessly.
 If you don’t know, VR video player mode lets you watch 3D movies on your Oculus Rift.
-3D effect is even better, as long as you have a suitable VR movie.
+The 3D effect is even better, as long as you have a suitable VR movie.
 Plus, you can make your screen as big as you want, even to the size of a real theatre.
 Really nice feature.